squandor/pytut.github.io/_posts/Basics/2020-11-16-For-Loops-in-Python.md

 3 e
 4 l
 5 l
-6 o
+6 o{% endhighlight %}
 The else Clause
-For loops also have an else clause.
-You can add this clause to the loop if you want to run a specific block of code when the loop completes all its iterations without finding the break statement.
+For loops also have an {% highlight python %}else{% endhighlight %} clause.
+You can add this clause to the loop if you want to run a specific block of code when the loop completes all its iterations without finding the {% highlight python %}break{% endhighlight %} statement.
 In the example below, we try to find an element greater than 6 in the list.
-That element is not found, so break doesn't run and the else clause runs. my_list = [1, 2, 3, 4, 5]
+That element is not found, so {% highlight python %}break{% endhighlight %} doesn't run and the {% highlight python %}else{% endhighlight %} clause runs.
+{% highlight python %}my_list = [1, 2, 3, 4, 5]

 for elem in my_list:
     if elem > 6:
         print("Found")
         break
 else:
-    print("Not Found")
+    print("Not Found"){% endhighlight %}
 The output is:
-Not Found
+{% highlight python %}Not Found{% endhighlight %}
-However, if the break statement runs, the else clause doesn't run.
-We can see this in the example below: my_list = [1, 2, 3, 4, 5, 8] # Now the list has the value 8
+However, if the {% highlight python %}break{% endhighlight %} statement runs, the {% highlight python %}else{% endhighlight %} clause doesn't run.
+We can see this in the example below:
+{% highlight python %}my_list = [1, 2, 3, 4, 5, 8] # Now the list has the value 8

 for elem in my_list:
     if elem > 6:
         print("Found")
         break
 else:
-    print("Not Found")
+    print("Not Found"){% endhighlight %}
 The output is:
-Found
+{% highlight python %}Found{% endhighlight %}